volatiletech/sqlboiler/README.md

   it's models and without this enabled any models with `DATE`/`DATETIME` columns will not work.

 ### Pro Tips

+* SQLBoiler generates type safe identifiers for table names, table column names, a table's relationship names and type-safe where clauses.
+You should use these instead of strings due to the ability to catch more errors at compile time when your database schema changes.
+See [Constants](#constants) for details.
 * It's highly recommended to use transactions where sqlboiler will be doing multiple database calls (relationship setops with insertions for example) for both performance and data integrity.